e-sr/moonboard-app/README.md

 Moonboard LED DIY is an open source Web-application for driving MoonBoard LEDs.
 "The Moonboard LED DIY" consist on a webserver (programmed in python using flask) hosted on the Raspberry pi.
 The webserver host a simple web application (user interface) accessible with a webbrowser.
-Depending on the user actions the LEDS are driven by the raspberry using the SPI port.
+Depending on the user actions the LEDS are driven by the raspberry.

 On the raspberry Chromium is automatically loaded at startup and connect automatically to the webserver on `localhost:5000`.